Skip to main content

 Research

-We are also exploring a number of new directions related to transport in a variety of organisms using a wide range of techniques and methods.
+(5) Other directions: We are always exploring new directions related to transport in a variety of organisms using a wide range of techniques and methods.
+If you are interested in joining our team, contact Sam to discuss your project ideas.

 Select Publications